-The last few weeks since the outbreak of the Covid-19 pandemic have been a challenging time for all organisations involved with travel.
+The last few months since the outbreak of the COVID-19 pandemic have been a challenging time for all organisations involved with travel.
 Projects Abroad is no different.
 Our projects are still operating and needing volunteers but we are faced with global travel restrictions beyond our control.

 We understand that this is a hugely difficult time for everyone around the world.
 Despite the challenges and hardship, we remain passionate about the value that travelling and experiencing a new culture can bring to people’s lives.
 We’re determined to keep offering safe, hassle-free projects that make a difference in the developing world.
 Now, more than ever, the communities in which we work need the help of volunteers like you.

 The world is starting to open up and travel restrictions are being lifted.
 We expect Cambodia, China, Ecuador, Ghana, Jamaica, Mexico, Philippines, Tanzania, and Vietnam to open soon.
 We’re constantly monitoring travel restrictions and entry requirements, so that we can let you know as soon as it’s possible to travel.

 We are very much aware that the situation is constantly changing and the current global travel restrictions will not be lifted in every country at the same time and in the same way.
 If you are considering joining, please contact us.
 One of our Project Experts will explain your options and offer tailor-made advice for planning your trip.

 “The health and safety of our volunteers and interns is always our top priority.
 We’re in constant contact with the WHO, FCO and local embassies globally, and our staff receive daily updates and health advice.
 With this information, we adjust our safety strategies if necessary as well as keep you informed if anything changes.